Bexhill, New South Wales

 Bexhill is a small village in New South Wales, Australia.
 As of 2006, the town had a population of 472 people.
-It is located about 35 km from Byron Bay and about 11 km from Lismore and is in the City of Lismore.
+It is located about 35 km from Byron Bay and about 11 km from Lismore and is within the City of Lismore local government area.

 It is on the Murwillumbah railway line and on Bangalow Road.

+The traditional owners of this area are the Widjabul people of the Bundjalung nation.

+Origin of place name

+Bexhill is a derviation of the Bundjalung language word "Bullawai" or "Bullawhay", which are alternate spellings of the name of a flame tree common to the region.

 Attractions

-Bexhill is well known for its pleasant open air cathedral which is managed by volunteers of the Uniting Church.
-The "cathedral" has attractive native gardens and overlooks a large length of valley and hills along Coopers Creek.
+Bexhill is well known for its open air cathedral which is managed by volunteers from the nearby Uniting Church.
+The "cathedral" has native gardens and overlooks a large length of valley and hills along Coopers Creek.
 It is well used for wedding services and special events.

-The village also contains an old brick pit which is officially closed for recreational purposes due to metal contaminated water naturally leached from the surrounding rocks but the attractive colour of the lake in the pit and Bexhills hot summer weather mean that many people swim there despite the danger.
+The village also contains an old quarry, formerly the Bexhill Brickworks, which is officially closed for recreational purposes.
+In 2016, the Daily Telegraph reported that the water had high levels of acidity but many people swim there despite the closure.

+The Bexhill Quarry Parklands Association has been set up with the aim of developing the site into a regional parkland for visitors and residents.
+The quarry site would be linked with the planned Northern Rivers Rail Trail which is partly complete.

+The regeneration plan for the quarry was boosted in July 2023 by $2000 in funding from Greater Bank's #GreaterNorthernRivers Community Funding program.